sbma44/4xidraw-osm/README.md

 ### Overriding layer selection (advanced)

-By default, your output SVG will contain layers for streets, buildings, train tracks and bicycle paths.
+By default, your output SVG will contain layers for streets, buildings, alleys, train tracks and bicycle paths.
+This is not a particularly cartographically well-tuned selection; I recommend tweaking it.
 It's possible to specify your own selection criteria by passing the container an environment variable named `LAYERS` in the format: `LAYER_NAME|TABLE_NAME|WHERE_CLAUSE`.
 Here's an example.
 Assume the following is stored in a file called `layers.txt`.

 ```
 highway|planet_osm_line|highway IS NOT NULL